rishabhrpg/chat.local/README.md

 - **Linux:** Install `avahi-daemon`
 - **Android:** Use apps like "Service Browser" to discover services

+## Authentication System

+### Features
+- **🔐 Secure Login/Register** - JWT-based authentication with bcrypt password hashing
+- **🔒 Persistent Sessions** - Users stay logged in across browser sessions
+- **👤 User Management** - Automatic account creation with username validation
+- **🛡️ Protected Routes** - All chat functionality requires authentication
+- **⚡ Real-time Auth** - Socket.IO connections are authenticated with JWT tokens

+### How It Works
+1. **First Visit:** User sees login screen with "Login / Create Account" button
+2. **Account Creation:** If username doesn't exist, user can create new account
+3. **Login:** If username exists, user enters password to login
+4. **Auto-Login:** Returning users are automatically logged in if token is valid
+5. **Session Management:** JWT tokens are stored in localStorage and verified on each request

+### Security Features
+- Passwords are hashed using bcrypt with salt rounds
+- JWT tokens expire after 7 days (configurable)
+- All API endpoints (except auth) require valid JWT token
+- Socket.IO connections are authenticated before allowing chat access
+- User sessions are tracked and updated on activity

 ## File Sharing

 ### Supported Features